dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     https://github.com/<your-github-user>/METplus

-  Where *<your-github-user>* is replaced with the user's GitHub username.
+  Where *<your-github-user>* is replaced with the user's GitHub username, without the angle brackets <>.
-  An entire copy of the dtcenter/METplus Github repository is now in the User's area.
+  An entire copy of the *dtcenter/METplus* Github repository is now in the user's area.

 Clone the fork to a local repository